 Because early childhood is an important stage of any kid’s life, today’s parents share high expectations for early achievement, including school readiness.
 90% of parents surveyed cited academic preparedness as the most important factor in their child’s preschool experience.
 They want to ensure that their children enter school ready to meet or exceed academic expectations and with a demonstrable ability to apply their newly developing skills in reading, writing and math.

 In a recent study, elementary school teachers shared their views on what they believe to be the most important school readiness factors for any child to succeed in a public or private school setting.

 Teachers were unified in their feeling that children should enter their first years of school with an ability to comprehend broader language and math concepts, as well as to be prepared for the social and emotional demands of school.
-In fact, 96% of teachers surveyed indicated they believe that social and emotional preparedness are the most important outcomes of a child's preschool Omaha Nebraska experience in order for them to be poised for academic success in the elementary years.
+In fact, 96% of teachers surveyed indicated they believe that social and emotional preparedness are the most important outcomes of a child’s preschool experience in order for them to be poised for academic success in the elementary years.

 Common Myths about What School Readiness Means for Your Child

 There’s no reason for most parents to be anxious about school readiness.
 Children who come from homes where adults read, spend engaged time with their children, value literacy, and/or have some social interactions with other children in child care, playdates or groups, or preschool are usually well prepared for kindergarten.

 But there are some common myths of which to be aware.

 - Myth #1 – Learning the ABCs is crucial to school readiness.